mdelicado2021/blogs-servicios/README_P4.md

 This prevents the planner from passing too close to shelves.

 ## Coordinate Transformations
 The map is in pixels, but the robot operates in world coordinates.
-Therefore, a transformation matrix T is calculated that allows:
+Therefore, a transformation matrix `T` is calculated that allows:

-Converting world points to map points (world_to_map)
+- Converting world points to map points (world_to_map)

-Converting map points to world points (map_to_world)
+- Converting map points to world points (map_to_world)

-The transformation is obtained by a linear adjustment between four known points.
+- The transformation is obtained by a linear adjustment between four known points.

 ## Key Functions
 The most relevant functions of the system are described below:

 ### build_transform()
 Calculates the affine transformation matrix between world and map coordinates.
 Allows positions in metres to be converted to positions in pixels.

 ### delete_pos()
 ‘Removes’ a specific shelf from the map, deleting it from the inflated mask.
 This allows the robot to access a point that was originally blocked.

 ### is_state_valid(state)
 Validity function for OMPL.
 Checks:

-That the state does not go beyond the map boundaries.
+- That the state does not go beyond the map boundaries.

-That the point is in a cell free of inflated obstacles.
+- That the point is in a cell free of inflated obstacles.

-Essential for any sampling-based planner.
+- Essential for any sampling-based planner.

 ### plan_path(start_map, goal_map)
 Function that:

-Converts map → world positions.
+- Converts map → world positions.

-Configures an SE2 space.
+- Configures an SE2 space.

-Defines warehouse boundaries.
+- Defines warehouse boundaries.

-Creates a SpaceInformation with state validator.
+- Creates a `SpaceInformation` with state validator.

-Instantiates the BIT* planner.
+- Instantiates the BIT* planner.

-Solves the planning with a timeout of 0.5 s.
+- Solves the planning with a timeout of 0.5 s.

-Smooths the path with B-Spline.
+- Smooths the path with B-Spline.

-Converts the resulting path back to pixels for display.
+- Converts the resulting path back to pixels for display.

 ### follow_path_step(path_world)
 Implements a simple proportional controller:

-If there is a large angular error → corrects yaw.
+- If there is a large angular error → corrects yaw.

-If correctly oriented → advances to the next point.
+- If correctly oriented → advances to the next point.

-When a waypoint is considered reached (dist < 0.15), it is removed from the list.
+- When a waypoint is considered reached (dist < 0.15), it is removed from the list.
 When the list is complete, the robot reaches the target.

 ### State Machine
 The entire navigation process is structured using a state machine that organises the phases of the robot's movement.

-### +PLAN_PATH_1
+### PLAN_PATH_1
 This is the initial state.

-The current position is captured.
+- The current position is captured.

-A path to the target shelf is calculated using BIT*.
+- A path to the target shelf is calculated using BIT*.

-The path is displayed in WebGUI.
+- The path is displayed in WebGUI.

-It is transformed into world points.
+- It is transformed into world points.

-When the path is valid → it moves to FOLLOW_1.
+When the path is valid → it moves to `FOLLOW_1`.

 ### FOLLOW_1